metaclass-nl/filter-bundle/README.md

 // ...
 }
 ```
+<b>SECURITY WARNING</b>: do not use this option if the working of any of the extionsions
+you use relies on INNER JOINS selecting only rows with NOT NULL values!

 In case you do not like FilterLogic messing with the joins you can make
 the built-in filters of Api Platform generate left joins themselves by first adding